fintechstudios/eslint-plugin-chai-as-promised/docs/rules/no-await-in-condition.md

-# Must not use await within chai-as-promised expressions (no-await-in-conditions)
+# Must not use await within chai-as-promised expressions (no-await-in-condition)

 ## Rule Details